toyosi12/laravel-interswitch/README.md

 ```

 Note that the form is submitted to 'interswitch-pay', this is predefined in the package.
 All the fields are required.
-On clicking the 'Pay' button, the user is redirected to interswitch's payment page, where card details are entered.
+On clicking the 'Pay Now' button, the user is redirected to interswitch's payment page, where card details are entered.
 The user is then redirected back to your website as indicated by 'INTERSWITCH_SITE_REDIRECT_URL'.
-A list of test cards can be found [here](https://sandbox.interswitchng.com/docbase/docs/webpay/test-cards).
+A list of test cards [can be found here](https://sandbox.interswitchng.com/docbase/docs/webpay/test-cards).

 ### Live Environment
 The same processes described in the test environment above also applies to the live environment.
 Do note that Interswitch does certain checks on your website before it can be approved to recieve live payments:
 1. You must have the interswitch logo on your website
 2. You must have filled and submitted the User Acceptance Test Form which has to be approved by interswitch.
-You can download the form [here](https://sandbox.interswitchng.com/docbase/docs/webpay/merchant-user-acceptance-testing)
+You can [download the form here](https://sandbox.interswitchng.com/docbase/docs/webpay/merchant-user-acceptance-testing)
 3. After this, you are given your unique Product ID, MAC ID and Pay Item ID.
 These have to be included in your .env file like so:

 ```php